-- Then unscrew the key stop rail – this is the bit of wood that keeps the keys in place.
+- Unscrew the key stop rail – this is the bit of wood that keeps the keys in place.

-- Then you can remove the keys by simply pulling them up.
+- Remove the keys by simply pulling them up.

 - After that, you’ll need to get on the floor and remove the screws which are underneath where the keys were – this will let you take off the key slip and the lower front board to expose the strings and pedals underneath.

-- Next, you’ll need to remove the piano side supports.
+- Remove the piano side supports.
 The easiest way to do this is with the piano lying on its back.
 The frame is held in place with screws, so you’ll need to remove them and then pull the side planks off.

-- Finally, you need to remove the screws and bolts attaching the harp to the piano body.
+- Finally, remove the screws and bolts attaching the harp to the piano body.
 Remove all screws you see.

 Here’s a great YouTube video that shows the process.

 There’s also the added problem of transport – due to the sheer size and weight of the piano, they’re also hard for people to come and collect unless they have a van.
-This means you might have a difficult time trying to donate or sell your piano, but that doesn’t mean it’s impossible and it’s definitely still worth a try before sending it off for disposal.
+This means you might have difficulty trying to donate or sell your piano, but that doesn’t mean it’s impossible, and it’s still worth a try before sending it off for disposal.

 If you want a piano disposal service near you, try a Man & Van waste contractor.
 Most man and van contractors drive light goods vehicles and can take about 1.0-1.5 tonnes of waste.
 Smaller pianos normally weigh around 180 – 270kg and ran pianos can weigh up to half a tonne.
 So, as long as the collector has the capacity in the van for the piano, they should be more than happy to take it.